Mr. Coffee: History

 Vincent Marotta and Samuel Glazer founded a company in Cleveland, Ohio focused on coffee delivery called North American Systems (NAS) in the early 1970s.
 At this time, Marotta had an idea to create an automatic drip coffeemaker.
 Marotta and Glazer hired two former Westinghouse engineers, Edmund Abel and Edwin Schulze, to engineer the idea.
 In 1972, the Mr. Coffee brand drip coffeemaker was made available for home use.
-Prior to this machine, coffee was primarily made in a percolator, which often gave it a bitter and burned flavor.
-The new Mr. Coffee machine produced a much more uniform brewing temperature which resulted in a predictable flavor.
-Unlike later models, this original offering, with its distinctive yellow and white gingham decal, used gravity to immediately pull water through a heating section and allowed to drip freely into carafe below.
-Later units used thermosyphons (similar to the principle operating geysers) to carry water up from a reservoir as it reached boiling point in the lift tube.
-It was identical to the percolator principle but without the endless recirculation and reheating of the coffee.
+Prior to this machine, coffee was primarily made in a percolator, which combined the ground coffee and water together throughout the brewing process.
+Wide variation in both heat source temperature and how long individual users allowed the percolation cycle to go on often resulted in bitter and burned tasting coffee.

+The new Mr. Coffee machine placed only the water in a reservoir above the pot, where it was heated by an electrical element and allowed to "drip" freely through the basket of ground coffee and into a carafe below.
+This process, which controlled both temperature and duration, produced a much more uniform brewing cycle, resulting in a consistent, fresh flavor.
+Later units use a thermosyphon (which employs the same thermodynamic principle that drives geysers) to raise boiling water from a reservoir aside the pot up a lift tube, then down through the grounds.

+In either system, only the water is ever in direct contact with the heating element, never brewing or brewed coffee.

-In 1973, Marotta convinced former professional baseball player Joe DiMaggio to become an advertising spokesman for the brand.
-This coffee maker sold more than one million units by April 1974.
+In 1973, Marotta convinced highly-regarded Hall of Fame baseball player Joe DiMaggio to become an advertising spokesman for the brand.
+The coffee maker sold more than one million units by April 1974.

 A succession of products from 1992 to 1995 — the Potato Perfect, the Mr. Coffee Juicer, Food Dehydrator by Mr. Coffee, Bread maker by Mr. Coffee, and Mrs. Tea Hot Tea Maker — contributed about one-third of Mr. Coffee's total annual sales of $174 million by 1995.

-The device variation for tea called Mrs. Tea differed from the Mr. Coffee branded appliance only in detail as the company claims the drip process works equally well for tea as for coffee, although the result is often a darker, samovar type of tea.
+Ownership

 In the 1980s, Mr. Coffee endured a leveraged buyout and two significant changes in ownership before being acquired by Health O Meter Products, Inc. (eventually known as Signature Brands USA) in 1994.
-In 1998 Sunbeam Corporation (eventually known as American Household, Inc.) purchased Signature Brands.
-In January 2005, Jarden acquired American Household, Inc.
+In 1998, Sunbeam Corporation (eventually known as American Household, Inc.) purchased Signature Brands.
+In January 2005, Jarden acquired American Household, Inc. In 2015 Jarden was acquired by Newell-Rubbermaid, which changed its name to Newell Brands, the current owner of the Mr. Coffee brand.

-Since 2009

-Recently, the Mr. Coffee product development team altered how their drip coffee maker works with a method dubbed "Optimal Brew."
-The coffee maker does not use the previously mentioned traditional method of routing the water over a heating coil under the warming plate.
-Instead, a small flash boiling chamber flash heats the water to deliver the water to the beans within a temperature range of 195–200 °F. Heating the water this way allows 10 cups to be brewed in generally less than eight minutes, depending on the barometric pressure.
-Once brewed the coffee stays warm in a thermal carafe without requiring a heating plate which could potentially burn the coffee.